 View program-specific data, including graduation satisfaction, job placement, and pass rates for the Ophthalmic Assistant program.Download

-The job outlook is favorable for graduating Certified Ophthalmic Assistants (COAs) as the job market expects an 11% increase between now and 2028.
+The job outlook is favorable for graduating Certified Ophthalmic Assistants (COAs) as the job market expects a 14% increase between now and 2030.
 There is currently a significant shortage of qualified ophthalmic assistants, technicians, and technologists in the U.S.

 The demand will continue to increase because of the growing elderly population in this country.
 As the baby boom generation grows older, more vision care specialists will be needed to keep up with demand.
 [Bureau of Labor Statistics]